pivotal/docs-platform-automation/docs/concepts/stemcell-handling.md

 # Stemcell Handling

-## What is Stemcell Handling?
-In Ops Manager, every product uploaded and staged needs to be given a [stemcell][bosh-stemcell] in order to operate.
-By default, every stemcell uploaded to Ops Manager will automatically associate with any new or existing products.
+In Tanzu Operations Manager, every product uploaded and staged needs to be given a [stemcell][bosh-stemcell] in order to operate.
+By default, every stemcell uploaded to Tanzu Operations Manager will automatically associate with any new or existing products.
 Using the automation tasks, this default can be overridden to not have a stemcell associate with any products, and can be manually assigned as deemed necessary by the user.

-## Why do your Stemcell Handling Manually?
+## Why do your stemcell Handling manually?
-Unless there is a specific need to manually handle the stemcells in Ops Manager, it is recommended to use the default.
+Unless there is a specific need to manually handle the stemcells in Tanzu Operations Manager, it is recommended to use the default.
 A common use case for manual stemcell handling is updating the product stemcells one at a time to minimize downtime during apply changes.
 This is particularly beneficial in environments with large numbers of tiles that share the same stemcell.

 ## How to use the Stemcell Handling Tasks in Automation
-Platform Automation Toolkit has tasks that will assist in the manual handling of stemcells within Ops Manager.
+Platform Automation Toolkit has tasks that will assist in the manual handling of stemcells within Tanzu Operations Manager.
 These tasks, in order, are:

 - [download-product][download-product]
 - [upload-product][upload-product]